Jashwanthi928/Weather-App/README.md

 # Weather-App
-This is a Weatherapp where you can check weather for different loctions.
+This is a Weatherapp where you can check weather for different locations.

 ## Authors:
 Jashwanthi V